-Keywords: Cultured Meat, Food Security, Environmental Sustainability, Bioreactor Design, Scaffolding
+Keywords: Bioreactor design, Cultured meat, Food security, Environmental sustainability, Scaffolding

-1. Introduction
+Introduction

 A significant problem facing the world today is food insecurity since millions of people lack access to enough food that is safe and nourished.
-The conventional livestock production industry, which plays a vital role in the world's food systems, is confronted with many issues such as resource depletion, environmental degradation, and ethical concerns over animal care.
+The conventional production industry, which plays a vital role in the world's food systems, is confronted with many issues such as resource depletion, environmental degradation, and ethical concerns over animal care.
 Cultured meat has gained a lot of interest as a possible more ethical and sustainable meat substitute for conventional meat production.
 Cultured meat is produced by cultivating animal cells in carefully regulated lab settings to create products that resemble meat.

 In 2013, the first cultured meat burger patty was developed, leading to the establishment of many firms dedicated to marketing cultured meat products.
 These enterprises are geographically dispersed and specialize in distinct meat products (Choudhury et al., 2020).
 Memphis Meats, now known as Upside Foods, is a pioneering firm that successfully created the world's first cultured meatball and chicken strip.
 Eat Just Company introduced the first cultured chicken nuggets and obtained authorization to market cultured chicken meat in Singapore.
-In 2013, Mosa Meat, a company that emerged from research conducted at Maastricht University, successfully created the first-ever cultured beef burger.
-This groundbreaking achievement came at a significant expense of \$330,000 (Stephens et al., 2018).
+In 2013, Mosa Meat, a company that emerged from research conducted at Maastricht University, successfully created the beef burger. first-ever cultured This groundbreaking achievement came at a significant expense of \$330,000 (Stephens et al., 2018).